-- the exchange notes will bear a Series B designation; - the exchange notes have been registered under the Securities Act and, therefore, will generally not bear legends restricting their transfer; and - the holders of the exchange notes will not be entitled to certain rights under the notes registration rights agreement, including the provision providing for liquidated damages in certain circumstances relating to the timing of this exchange offer.
+- the exchange notes will bear a Series B designation; - the exchange notes have been registered under the Securities Act and, therefore, will not bear legends restricting their transfer; and - the holders of the exchange notes will not have some of the rights under the notes registration rights agreement, including the provision providing for liquidated damages relating to the timing of this exchange offer.

 The exchange notes will evidence the same debt as the outstanding notes and will be entitled to the benefits of the notes indenture.
-The exchange notes will be PARI PASSU with the outstanding notes if all of such outstanding notes are not exchanged pursuant to this exchange offer.
+The exchange notes will rank equally with the outstanding notes if all of the outstanding notes are not exchanged in this exchange offer.

-The following description is a summary of the material provisions of the notes indenture, which is filed as an exhibit to the registration statement of which this prospectus forms a part.
+The following description is a summary of the material provisions of the notes indenture.
 The description does not restate the notes indenture in its entirety.
 We urge you to read the notes indenture because it, and not this description, defines your rights as holders of the exchange notes.
-Copies of the notes indenture are available as set forth below under "-Additional Information."
-Certain defined terms used in this description but not defined below under "-Certain Definitions" have the meanings assigned to them in the notes indenture.
+Copies of the notes indenture are available as described below under "-Additional Information."
+Some of the defined terms used in this description but not defined below under "-Definitions" have the meanings assigned to them in the notes indenture.